bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 * Built from simple geometry but with toplogical constraints
 * Road networks built from nodes and edges
-* Can add the concept of surfaces or faces for administrative or geographic areas
+* Add the concept face (surface) commonly used for administrative or geographic areas

 Note:
-Simple geometry is usually invidiual points, lines or polygons.
+Simple geometry is usually defined as individiual points, lines or polygons.
+An example of a toplogical contraint is that no edge may overlap another edge.

 ---